Happy Galileo Day!

 How to celebrate Galileo Day?

 On February 15, on Galileo’s birthday, people around the world celebrate an unofficial holiday in honor of this great scientist.
-The best way to celebrate Galileo Day is to gather your friends for a dinner party and then take part in some activity connected with astronomy — like going stargazing together or taking a quiz.
+The best way to celebrate Galileo Day is to gather your friends for a dinner party and then take part in some activity connected with astronomy — like going stargazing together or taking a quiz about famous astronomers of the past.

 If it’s too cold outdoors, you can watch the night sky from home with the Star Walk 2 app!
 No matter if you’re inside or outside, this app will help you see and identify the stars and constellations above your location — just launch the app and point your device at the sky.